Hoggis/pythonML/README.md

   - 911
   - Finanace
 - Linear regression (Goal set: 21.9.2020, Goal achieved: 25.9.2020)
-- Cross validation
+- Cross validation (Completed: 10.10.2020)
-- Logistic regression
+- Logistic regression (Completed: 10.10.2020)

 ## On going:
-### Machine Learning no dates anymore since working on commision projects as well.
+### Machine Learning
+No deadlines anymore since working on commision projects as well.
 Will do when I have the time.
 - K Nearest Neighbour

 ## Up comming